 “If health were the end, we would be like animals.
 Animals rarely become unhealthy.”

 How the practice of yoga can effectively help those in need is being brought to bear by men like Sat Bir Singh Khalsa, an Assistant Professor of Medicine at Harvard Medical School, not the flimflam men of the internet and cunning analytic advertising.
 Dr. Khalsa’s research focuses on the clinical effectiveness and psychophysiological mechanisms underlying the practice of yoga and meditation techniques.

 His approach advocates yoga as a way of enhancing proprioception, the awareness of where you are in space, and interoception, the awareness of the sensations of your body in space.
 He believes awareness is what changes lifestyles, and since many diseases are lifestyle diseases, brings the commonness of those diseases under control.

 “People change their diets,” he said.
 “They change their behaviors to ones that make them feel better, because now, for the first time in their lives, they’re actually feeling better.”

 When Vivekananda stepped up to the stage at the World’s Exposition in Chicago in 1893 it was one small step for a man.
-Thankfully, there weren’t any globs of snake oil on the stairs to slip him up.
+Thankfully, there weren’t any globs of snake oil dripped behind by the Snakeman on the stairs to slip the man from India up.
 Otherwise, the large step that was ultimately taken that day might never have happened.

 Click here to see more writing between fiction and non-fiction by Ed Staskus.